This feature is in beta and is subject to change.

 - In AWS:

-- A Redshift provisioned cluster (not Serverless)
+- A Redshift provisioned cluster or a Redshift Serverless workgroup

-- Permissions that allow you to authorize endpoint access from Omni for your Redshift cluster
+- Permissions that allow you to authorize endpoint access from Omni for your Redshift cluster or workgroup

 Limitations